RiverrFinance/riverr-interface/docs/v1/users/risk-management.md

 5. **Education Over Speculation**: Continuously learn and improve rather than gambling

 Remember: The goal isn't to never lose money - it's to lose small amounts when wrong and make larger amounts when right, while protecting your trading capital for long-term growth.

-Ready to start trading safely?
-Return to our [Trading Guide](./trading-guide.md) or review [Trading Terms](./trading-terms.md) for additional context.